yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-nov-2023/index.md

 What we didn’t consider is what happens to mixed configurations, for example running a Vega iGPU and an RDNA2 dGPU.
 This kind of configuration is quite common, as AMD is still selling new devices with integrated Vega GPUs, and laptop vendors can sell configurations with dedicated RDNA2 or RDNA3 products.

-Unlike Intel, who just decided to say “good luck and goodbye” to their Gen 9/9.5/11 graphics userbase with no warning, AMD implemented a system where you can still run drivers for mixed configurations.
+Unlike Intel, who just decided to say "good luck and goodbye" to their Gen 9/9.5/11 graphics userbase with no warning, AMD implemented a system where you can still run drivers for mixed configurations.
 Since on an all-AMD laptop you can’t use different vendor drivers for the two GPUs, this was basically mandatory.

 What AMD did is provide two different drivers, one for RDNA based hardware, and another for Vega and Polaris.